 Melody

 On Avignon Bridge consists mostly of stepwise melody, eighth note driven rhythm and 4-bar phrases.
 Alternate middle and index fingers (m-i) if you're playing fingerstyle.
-On Avignon Bridge should fall under your fingers with little struggle.
+On Avignon Bridge will fall under your fingers with little struggle.

 Chords